Aldabrachampsus: Classification

-The fragmentary nature of Aldabrachampsus has left its exact placement within crocodilia somewhat ambiguous.
-Phylogenetic analysis suggests it is part of the family Crocodylidae, composed of Crocodylus and Osteolaeminae.
-Although this relationship is recovered by the strict consensus tree, which results in a large polytomy rendering Aldabrachampsus exact position unknown, other trees suggest potentially different relationships.
-In some trees Aldabrachampsus is recovered as a sister taxon to Voay, while others find it to be a sister to Crocodylus palaeindicus.
-However both these positions are weakly supported, based on a single morphological character (the exposed supraoccipital), which is expressed differently between the different crocodiles in question.
-Brochu however argues that despite being based on the same character, a relationship to Voay (then Crocodylus robustus) within Osteolaeminae was more likely due to the anatomy of the nares, palate and the squamosal horns, although they differ in shape.
+The fragmentary nature of Aldabrachampsus has left its exact placement within Crocodilia somewhat ambiguous.
+Phylogenetic analysis suggests it is part of the family Crocodylidae, composed of the subfamilies Crocodylinae and Osteolaeminae.
+Although this relationship is recovered by the strict consensus tree, which results in a large polytomy rendering Aldabrachampsuss exact position unknown, other trees suggest potentially different relationships.
+In some trees, Aldabrachampsus is recovered as a sister taxon to Voay, while others find it to be a sister to Crocodylus palaeindicus.
+However, both these positions are weakly supported, based on a single morphological character (the exposed supraoccipital), which is expressed differently between the different crocodiles in question.
+Brochu, however, argues that despite being based on the same character, a relationship to Voay (then Crocodylus robustus) within Osteolaeminae was more likely due to the anatomy of the nares, palate and the squamosal horns, although they differ in shape.